ijre/tes3mp-mmar-shared/README.md

 # Shared Multiple Mark And Recall for TES3MP

-This is a simple fork of the original repo, thus the installation and dependencies are the same.
-The important changes are as follows:
+This is a simple fork of the original repo, thus the installation and dependencies are mostly the same.

+- New **optional** dependency of LevelingFramework; having it installed allows the script to automatically add level progress for Mysticism + main level when/if applicable
+- - Highly recommended to install

+### The other important changes are as follows:

 - Marks are now shared between all players.